kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 The first downside is that version 2's search results page displays more ads and branding when compared to the search results page in version 1.

 The second downside is this version needs JavaScript to return search results whereas version 1 did not.
-If you do a search using this search results box while JavaScript is *disabled*, you're taken to page that says the results can only be viewed unless JavaScript is *enabled*.
+If you use this search box while JavaScript is *disabled*, you're taken to page that says search results can only be viewed unless JavaScript is *enabled*.
 The page also contains a link that takes you a search results page that doesn't depend on on JavaScript and I guess that's good, but it ads another click to the end-user experience...I didn't want to include that on my site.

 ### 3. CSE Code That Google Recommends
 {% prism markup %}